How much help should parent give second grader with homework?

 You asked specifically about spelling the author's name for your child.
 It certainly seems a simple task that shouldn't require parental help: looking at the spine of the book, and writing the name in her reading journal.
 But of course for her, it probably is laborious, one letter at a time.
 Before they are skilled in the mechanics of writing, it's hard for many kids to maintain the flow of their thoughts while they write.
 If they also have to struggle with spelling, writing becomes a chore, which is not a desirable outcome.
 If she feels like writing is difficult, she will do as little as possible of it, and of course what you want is for her to love reading and writing so much that she can't wait to get to her reading journal.
 This feeling positively about her homework is all part of her "liking" school, which is what we all want for our kids.

 In this case, it isn't a test to see if she can spell the author's name, so there is certainly nothing wrong with helping your child to spell the name of the author, especially when she is so young.
 I know it seems like she could do it herself, and I know that many experts advise you not to do anything your child could do herself.
 But when we help our kids in little ways that they specifically solicit, it is clear to them that we love caring for them, and they internalize that feeling of being loved, and of having backup to help them when things feel tough.
-That lays the foundation for knowing she can tackle obstacles because we are there if she needs support, and this is a foundation of resilience, self-esteem and happiness.
+That lays the foundation for knowing she can tackle obstacles because we are there if she needs support.
 I'm not saying that we should bend over backwards to do things for our kids that they can do for themselves.
 I am saying that if your daughter asks you for help with something that you can easily help her with, it is good for your relationship, and actually helpful to her development, for you to extend the help rather than refuse.

 Of course, there are limits.
 If you didn't know the author's name, and had to walk across the room to look at it, then you can't help her easily, and you would just tell your daughter that (kindly of course).
 It would be harder for her to look at it and write it than to have your help, but no big deal, and she certainly wouldn't expect you to walk across the room to look at it when it was in front of her.
 That presumes, though, that she has a full cup emotionally.